 Reset LOG file : Resets the playback log file (playback.log).

 Autostart : When this option is checked, Avisoft-RECORDER will start to play the current play list immediately after the application has been launched.
 If the Avisoft-RECORDER has also been added to the Startup folder of the Windows operating system, the playback will start automatically after booting the computer.
 This feature might be used for unattended playback experiments.

-Show playlist entries on touch panel : This option will launch a separate Interactive Playback window representing reach file on the currently selected playlist as a large button, which facilitates interactive playback experiments on computers with touch screen.
+Show playlist entries on touch panel : This option will launch a separate Interactive Playback window representing each file of the currently selected playlist as a large button, which facilitates interactive playback experiments on computers with touch screen.
 The window can be resized according to the personal preferences.
-The buttons are by default labeled by the index number of each file in the playlist.
+The buttons are by default labeled by the index numbers of the files on the playlist.
 In order to customize the appearance of the individual buttons, it is possible to assign user-defined bitmap (.bmp) and text (.txt) sidecar files.
 These files must be located in the same folder and have the same filename as the corresponding .wav files.
 The bitmap graphics file would then replace the default number and the content of the .txt file would replace the default filename label.
-The playlist can be created or opened from the command Play/Playist… or it can simply be dragged into the Interactive Playback window.
-Alternatively, the playlist could also be created in a simple text editor (each .wav file with its complete path name must be in a separate line that is terminate by newline control characters).
+The playlist can be created or opened from the command Play/Playlist… or it can simply be dragged into the Interactive Playback window.
+Alternatively, the playlist could also be created in a simple text editor (each .wav file with its complete path name must be in a separate line that is terminated by newline control characters).

 Play playlist entry > : This submenu allows to play single play list entries randomly via keyboard shortcuts.
 To enable this mode of operation, a play list must have been previously saved onto disk and that play list must have been selected from the Play/Playlist dialog box (via the Open button.).
 The keyboard shortcuts (by default 1, 2, 3, …) can be selected from Options/’Keyboard shortcuts and popup menu…’